 - Massachusetts' Renewable Energy Portfolio Standard (RPS) was one of the first programs in the nation that required a certain percentage of the state's electricity to come from renewable energy.
 The Alternative Energy Portfolio Standard (APS) was established to complement the RPS Program, providing requirements and incentives for alternative electricity technologies.

 - The sun's rays supply an abundant amount of solar energy, which can be converted into electricity or heat.
 It has many benefits: Solar energy is free and does not add to the production of global greenhouse emissions, acid rain, or smog.
 Also, the cost of solar energy technology has been decreasing significantly as the technology and market mature globally and within Massachusetts.
-Governor Patrick’s goal to achieve 250 megawatts of solar power installations was met four years early; he has set an aggressive new goal of 1,600 MW by 2020.
+The goal to achieve 250 megawatts of solar power installations was met four years early; an aggressive new goal was set of 1,600 MW by 2020.